rubyaustralia/roro/2018/201807-rorosyd.md

 # [fit] **Sign up at** `meetup.com`

 ^
-Ruby on Rails consultancy reinteractive is holding Development Hub on July 19.
+Ruby on Rails consultancy reinteractive is holding Development Hub on July 19 right here at Airtasker.

 ---